MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Friday, October 6 & Saturday, October 7 @ 6:30pm

-### PAW Patrol: The Mighty Movie

-The PAW Patrol pups magically gain superpowers after a meteor strikes Adventure City.
-However, things take a turn for the worse when Humdinger and a mad scientist steal their powers and turn themselves into super villains.
-As the team springs into action to save the city, Skye soon learns that even the smallest pup can make the biggest difference.

-_Rated: PG_

-# Coming Soon

 ## Friday, October 13 & Saturday, October 14 @ 6:30pm

 ### NO MOVIE SHOWING

-The PAW Patrol pups magically gain superpowers after a meteor strikes Adventure City.
-However, things take a turn for the worse when Humdinger and a mad scientist steal their powers and turn themselves into super villains.
-As the team springs into action to save the city, Skye soon learns that even the smallest pup can make the biggest difference.

-_Rated: PG_
+# Coming Soon

 ## Friday, October 20 & Saturday, October 21 @ 6:30pm

-### My Big Fat Greek Wedding 3

-Members of the Portokalos family reunite in Greece for a hilarious and heartwarming trip full of love, twists and turns.

-_Rated: PG-13_

-## Friday, October 27 & Saturday, October 28 @ 6:30pm

 ### A Haunting in Venice

 Now retired and living in self-imposed exile in the world's most glamorous city, Poirot reluctantly attends a seance at a decaying, haunted palazzo.
 He soon gets thrust into a sinister world of shadows and secrets when one of the guests is murdered.

+_Rated: PG-13_

+## Friday, October 27 & Saturday, October 28 @ 6:30pm

+### The Nightmare Before Christmas

+The film follows the misadventures of Jack Skellington, Halloweentown's beloved pumpkin king, who has become bored with the same annual routine of frightening people in the "real world."
+When Jack accidentally stumbles on Christmastown, all bright colors and warm spirits, he gets a new lease on life -- he plots to bring Christmas under his control by kidnapping Santa Claus and taking over hte role.
+But Jack soon discovers even the best-laid plans of mice and skeleton men can go seriously awry.

+_Rated: PG_

+# Friday, November 3 & Saturday, November 4 @ 6:30pm

+## I Can

+Born with one fully developed arm, a girl defies the odds to become a gifted softball player, while her father finds genuine forgiveness.

+_Rated: PG_

+# Friday, November 10 & Saturday, November 11 @ 6:30pm
+### My Big Fat Greek Wedding 3

+Members of the Portokalos family reunite in Greece for a hilarious and heartwarming trip full of love, twists and turns.

 _Rated: PG-13_

 **Please check out our [Facebook Page](https://www.facebook.com/Themotzingcenter/) for more updates regarding our movie schedule**